About Shrimp Tempura

 Did you try this recipe?
 Do you have a suggestion or correction?
 Leave a comment & tell me about it!

-- Prepare shrimp: Remove shells except for tail and last section of shell.
+Remove shells except for tail and last section of shell.
 Make 3-4 small cuts along the underside of the shrimp, being careful not to cut all the way through.
 Bend the shrimp back to extend cuts if needed.
-Shrimp should be able to lay flat on it's belly without rolling over.
+Shrimp should be able to lay flat on its belly without rolling over.

-- Add vegatible oil to deep fryer or skillet.
-Heat to 350 degress.
+Add vegetable oil to deep fryer or skillet.
+Heat to 350 F.